Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Examples

-\begin{rem} Lin~\cite{L16} showed the equality \eqref{obst} under the assumption that $X$ admits a PSC metric and $Y$ is a cross section of $X$.
-On the other hand, the mod 2 reduction of $\lambda_{SW}(X)$ coincides with the Rochlin invariant $\mu (Y)$ of $Y$~\cite{MRS11}.
+Lin~\cite{L16} showed the equality \eqref{obst} under the assumption that $X$ admits a PSC metric and $Y$ is a cross-section of $X$.
+On the other hand, the mod $2$ reduction of $\lambda_{SW}(X,\fraks)$ coincides with the Rochlin invariant $\mu(Y,\frakt)$ of $Y$~\cite{MRS11}.
 Therefore the equality

-holds if $X$ admits a PSC metric and $Y$ is a cross section of $X$, hence this equality \eqref{JLeq1} also gives an obstruction to PSC metric on $X$.
-For example, any rational homology $S^1\times S^3$ which has $\#_j (\pm \Sigma(p,q,pqm+1))$ for $p,q$ and $m$ satisfying
+holds if $X$ admits a PSC metric and $Y$ is a cross-section of $X$, hence this equality \eqref{JLeq1} also gives an obstruction to PSC metric on $X$.
+For example, let $X$ be a spin rational homology $S^1\times S^3$ which has $\#_j (\pm \Sigma(p,q,pqm+1))$ as a cross-section for $p,q$ and $m$ satisfying